Two more days at the beach, nap in the afternoons, long late dinners followed by long later intimacies. Today another tour of town.

 Katja, "Because we want it that way, donut shops and property belong to us, you have one third of cash."

-Ellen shrugs, "Then I don't take no more salary.
+Ellen shrugs, "Then I don't take a salary.
 Not a dime.
 I can't be takin' money and you givin' me an equal share on top.
 You took the risk of bank loans, startin' the business, I just cook and clean.
 And don't say nothin', it ain't, isn’t, a discussion, no more pay."

 Katya, "As you wish."